MuscleTech EuphoriQ V2: The First enfinity Paraxanthine Pre-Workout Gets a Boost

 And ornithine seems to help with this, having been shown to improve sleep quality and reduce stress levels in those who take it.
 One reason for this seems to be that ornithine can decrease your ratio of cortisol to DHEA.[14]

-The clinically validated minimum effective dose of citrulline is about 3 grams, and here we have 4, so that’s good – the effects of citrulline have been shown to increase dose-dependently.[15]
+The clinically validated minimum effective dose of citrulline is about 3 grams, and here EuphoriQ V2 upped the dose to 6 grams (previously it was 4), so that’s good – the effects of citrulline have been shown to increase dose-dependently.[17]

 So more is better in this case – up to a point of course.
-The point of diminishing returns on citrulline appears to be 10,000 milligrams per day,[16] which is pretty far from 4 grams.
-So you’re still getting more bang for your buck at a 4 gram vs. a 3 gram dose.
+The point of diminishing returns on citrulline appears to be 10,000 milligrams per day.[18]
+So, while it’s not the maximum possible dose, you’re still getting more bang for your buck at a 6 gram vs. a 3 or 4 gram dose.

 • Beta-alanine – 3,200 mg